To assure your health and safety as a patient, follow these helpful tips below.

 If you have a clinically important disease that could be spread by direct contact with you or with environmental surfaces or patient care items, you will be in a private room under Contact Precautions.
 Healthcare workers entering your room will wear gloves and gowns.
 If you have a disease that could be spread through the air, special air handling and ventilation are required for your room.
 You will be in a private room under Airborne Precautions.
 You should not leave your room without a mask on.
 Healthcare workers entering your room will also wear masks.
 If you have a disease that could be spread through respiratory droplets, you will be in a private room under Droplet Precautions.
 Germs are spread when droplets are forced a short distance through the air and land on someone’s eyes, nose or mouth.
 Because droplets do not remain in the air but drop to the ground, special air handling and ventilation are not required to prevent droplet transmission.
 Healthcare workers entering your room will wear masks.
 Any time you are under isolation precautions, you will be in a private room.
 Your visitors must report to the nurses' station for instructions before entering your room.
 A nurse will assist your visitors with gowns and masks, if needed.
 Before leaving, visitors should take off gowns and masks, place them in the container in the room and thoroughly wash their hands.

-Visitors should be limited to two people who can serve as messengers to inform other visitors about your condition.
 Your doctor will take you out of isolation precautions as soon as possible.
 If you have any questions, please ask your nurse.
 To protect you and your family, there may be times when we need to limit visitation.

 We understand you may have pain for many different reasons.
 We believe you have the right to treatment of your pain during all aspects of your care.
 Our goal is to treat your pain so that you will be as comfortable as possible and so that pain does not interfere with your recovery or impact your quality of life.
 So that our staff can offer you the best care, tell your nurse: